Kipamojo/kipamojo.github.io/_posts/2018-07-29-Koh-Yoa-Yai-photo-spots.markdown

 alt: "Sunrise at the beach in Koh Yao Yai, Thailand"
 ---

-The Thai island Koh Yao Yai is the perfect Instagrammable place to take those uncrowded tropical beach photos.
-In this post we’re sharing where you exactly have to go to take those perfect shots!
-[Click here to read about our stay and experiences on the island of Koh Yao Yai.][blog post]{:target="_blank"}
+The Thai island Koh Yao Yai is the perfect island to take those uncrowded tropical beach photos for Instagram.
+In this post we’re sharing where you exactly have to go to take those perfect Instagram shots!
+[Click here to read about our tour around the Thai islands.][blog post]{:target="_blank"}

 {% include img-center.html path="/assets/img/koh-yao-yai-thailand-palm-tree-forest-view.jpg" alt="View over a palm tree forest in Koh Yao Yai, Thailand" %}